Belisama: Name

-The Gaulish theonym Belesama has been traditionally interpreted as meaning 'the very bright', stemming from the Indo-European root *bʰelH- ('white, shining'; cf. Lith. báltas 'white', Greek φαλόσ phalós 'white', Arm. bal 'pallor', goth. bala 'grey') attached to the superlative suffix *-isamā.
+The Gaulish theonym Belesama has been traditionally interpreted as meaning 'the very bright', stemming from the Indo-European root *bʰelH- ('white, shining'; cf. Lith. báltas 'white', Greek φαλός phalós 'white', Arm. bal 'pallor', goth. bala 'grey') attached to the superlative suffix *-isamā.
 As for Belenos, however, this theory has come under increasing criticism in contemporary scholarship.

 Xavier Delamarre notes that the proposed cognates stemming from *bʰelH- do not seem to connote 'shining', but rather 'white, grey, pale', and proposes to derive the name from the Gaulish root belo- ('strong, powerful'), rendering Belesama as 'the very strong' (cf. Sanskrit baliṣṭhaḥ 'the strongest').
 Alternatively, Peter Schrijver has conjectured a connection with the stem for 'henbane', *beles-, attached to an unknown suffix -ma, by comparing the name with the Gaulish theonym Belisa-maros.
 According to him, this is "formally attractive and semantically possible (if *Belesama = Lat.
 Minerva medica) but not supported by direct evidence".

-The toponyms Beleymas, Bellême, Balesmes, Blesmes, Blismes, and Velesmes are based on the theonym.
+The toponyms Beleymas, Bellême, Balesmes (from Belesma), Blesmes (from Belesma), Blismes (from Belisma), and Velesmes are based on the theonym.
 The name also appears in various river names of Gauls and Britain, including Belisama (River Ribble) and Le Blima (Tarn).
 The Galatian personal name Blesamius, from an earlier *Belesamios, may also be added to the comparison.